Ministries of the church

 Hours: Thursday and Friday, 9AM to 4PM and Saturday 9 AM to 2 PM

 WYSL 1040 (Avon) broadcasts our church service every Sunday, 8 to 8:30 AM.
 The service includes music, scripture, and the message.
-The service that is broadcast was taped the previous Sunday.
+The broadcast service was taped the previous Sunday.

 Serve Through Hands on Opportunities:

 Operation Christmas Child is an outreach ministry of Samaritan’s Purse.
-During the fall each year we collect and pack Christmas wrapped shoe boxes with gender and age specific items, such as fun toys and stuffed animals, hygiene items and school supplies.
+During the fall each year UMCL collects and packs Christmas wrapped shoe boxes with gender and age specific items, such as fun toys and stuffed animals, hygiene items and school supplies.
 Shoe boxes are for children ages 2 through 14, sent all over the world, and often are the only gift a child will ever receive.
 Over the years our church members, study groups, children, and youth groups have collected, packed, and donated hundreds of shoe boxes to Operation Christmas Child.

 2017 Operation Christmas Child shoe boxes report: United Methodist Church of Livonia collected 100 shoe boxes.
 Finger Lakes West (Wayne, Monroe, Livingston, and Ontario County collection totaled 19,233 shoe boxes.
-Locally shoe boxes go to a church in Webster, are loaded into a tractor trailer, and head to Maryland to a distribution center where they are put in large boxes, crates and onto pallets.
-All of the shoe boxes will be distributed to children in different countries around he world by mid-summer next year.
+Locally shoe boxes go to a church in Webster, are loaded into a tractor trailer, and head to Maryland to a distribution center where they are put in large boxes, into crates and onto pallets.
+Shoe boxes collected in the Rochester area (2017) are part of a total of 43,000 shoe boxes that were distributed in Ukrane.

 School Backpack Project.
 Every year some of the children in our community would start school without a backpack and necessary school supplies, such as paper, pens, pencils, notebooks, and other things required by the school.
 Through the generous gifts of money and school supplies from our members, backpacks are assembled by grade level to give to children in need at Livonia Central School so that they can start school right.

 Short-term and long-term mission experiences In addition to mission experiences, some available through the United Methodist Church, each of our small groups has a particular mission project.
-Some of these projects benefit our local area, others reach out, including sponsoring a child in need overseas.
+Some of these projects benefit our local area, others reach beyond our community into remote areas overseas, and may even include sponsoring a child overseas.
 The projects are as varied as these groups.
 Church members have also participated in short term missions to needy areas overseas and in Central America.

 - MOPS – Mothers of Preschoolers, 2nd & 4th Tuesdays, 9:15 – 11:15 AM